 Hi Bold Bakers!

-I love to grind up my pecans in a food processor then add them to the rest of the ingredients.
-This insures each bit is even in texture and full of that pecan flavor.
+The cookies feature ground pecans, giving them a crumbly texture and toasty flavor through out.
+If you’ve never baked with ground nuts before you’ll love this.
+I grind up my pecans in a food processor then add them to the rest of the ingredients.
+This insures each cookie is even in texture and full of that pecan flavor.
 You can mix this dough up in one bowl using a hand mixer or just a large whisk.

 After the dough comes together you form them into perfect little snowball shapes.
 These bake for just a short 12 minutes before they are bathed in a generous amount of powdered sugar while still warm.
 The warmth of the cookies heats the sugar coating them with a lovely layer of sweetness and it does not stop there.
 After completely cooling these little snowballs get second dip in powdered sugar.
-This is what makes the flavor of these cookies so over the top, a super sweet and thick outside layer with a pecan spiked buttery interior.
-If you’ve never made these before, now is the time.
-If you want to be bold this holiday season I highly recommend these delicious festive cookies!
+This is what makes the flavor of these cookies so over the top and of course what makes them look like little snowballs!

 Get more Holiday Cookies and baking tips and tricks at my Holiday Baking Headquarters page.